Mass Gatherings/Special Events

 Login to favorite or comment on the article

-Recent incidents of civil unrest have affected critical infrastructure components (including healthcare facilities) in many cities across the U.S. Several have recently experienced incidents, some just once or twice, some for an extended period, and many during the COVID-19 pandemic.
+Incidents of civil unrest can affect critical infrastructure components, including healthcare facilities.
 Civil unrest can affect traffic; patient and staff access to the emergency department and other healthcare services; emergency medical services safety and hospital access; and patient and staff safety around and inside the hospital.
-ASPR TRACIE met with representatives from several cities who shared lessons learned from these incidents and, in some cases, how these lessons have been incorporated into their plans.
+ASPR TRACIE met with representatives from several cities who shared lessons learned from recent incidents and, in some cases, how these lessons have been incorporated into their plans.

 Login to favorite or comment on the article